Skip to content

 Important attach behavior:

-• attach is idempotent when a healthy live gateway is already attached for the same managed agent
+• local attach is idempotent when a healthy live gateway is already attached for the same managed agent

 GET /houmao/agents/{agent_ref}/gateway/tui/state proxies the raw HoumaoTerminalStateResponse exposed by the live gateway tracker for that managed agent.